mliebelt/pgn-spec-commented/laws-of-chess.md

    5. pieces of Staunton design, the black pieces being specially marked.
 1. The following regulations shall govern play:
    1. The moves shall be announced clearly, repeated by the opponent and executed on his chessboard.
 When  promoting  a  pawn,  the  player  must  announce  which  piece  is chosen.
 To make  the  announcement  as  clear  as possible, the  use  of the  following names is suggested instead of the corresponding letters, algebraic.
-      * A - Anna
+      - A - Anna
-      * B - Bella
+      - B - Bella
-      * C - Cesar
+      - C - Cesar
-      * D - David
+      - D - David
-      * E - Eva
+      - E - Eva
-      * F - Felix
+      - F - Felix
-      * G - Gustav
+      - G - Gustav
-      * H - Hector<br/>
+      - H - Hector

       Ranks from white to black shall receive the German numbers:

        1. eins
        2. zwei
        3. drei
        4. vier
        5. fuenf
        6. sechs
        7. sieben
-        8. acht<br/>
+       8. acht

       Castling  is  announced  “Lange  Rochade”  (German  for  long  castling)  and  “Kurze Rochade” (German for short castling).

       The pieces bear the names: Koenig, Dame, Turm, Laeufer, Springer, Bauer.

-   1. On the visually handicapped player's board a piece shall be considered ‘touched’ when it has been taken out of the securing aperture.
+   2. On the visually handicapped player's board a piece shall be considered ‘touched’ when it has been taken out of the securing aperture.
-   2. A move shall be considered ‘executed’ when:
+   3. A move shall be considered ‘executed’ when:
       1. in the case of a capture, the captured piece has been removed from the board of the player whose turn it is to move
       2. a piece is placed into a different securing aperture
       3. the move has been announced.

       Only then the opponent's clock shall be started.

       As far as points 2 and 3 are concerned the normal rules are valid for the sighted player.
    1. A specially constructed chess clock for the visually handicapped shall be admissible.
 It shall incorporate the following features:
       1. a dial fitted with reinforced hands, with every five minutes marked by one dot, and every 15 minutes by two raised dots, and
       2. a flag which can be easily felt.
 Care should be taken that the flag is so arranged as to allow the player to feel the minute hand during the last 5 minutes of the full hour.